What’s always working in the background, even when you don’t see it? Your heart! No wonder heart health is so important.

 18. Talk to a Professional

-If you need help, ask your primary care provider for a referral to a therapist.
+Everyone has things worth talking out with someone trained to help.
+Ask your primary care provider for a referral to a therapist, or search for yourself on Psychology Today.
 A professional can help you work through your unique stressors and barriers that keep you from living your best life.

 Acknowledge and Work on Bad Habits